Cosmology from pregeometry: Conclusions

 In early cosmology rather arbitrary initial conditions are attracted towards an early attractor solution.
 This is given by an approximate de Sitter solution for which variable gravity is valid.
 Due to the very slow evolution of the scalar field an exact de Sitter solution is a very good approximation.
 The approximate de Sitter solution can be identified with the inflationary epoch in cosmology.
 Inflation arises very naturally in our model of pregeometry, without any tuning of parameters.
 Realistic inflation requires an amplitude and spectrum of the primordial fluctuations consistent with observation.
 This can be achieved for a suitable choice of coupling functions.

 Late cosmology is characterized by a late attractor solution which differs from the early attractor solution.
 It describes the approach towards flat space in the infinite future.
 Our model of pregeometry predicts for the present cosmological epoch the presence of some form of dynamical dark energy, related to the potential and kinetic energy of the slowly evolving scalar field.
+This very light scalar field arises naturally as the pseudo-Goldstone boson of spontaneously broken scale symmetry.
+In the infinite future scale symmetry becomes exact at the infrared fixed point, and the scalar field becomes massless.
+A typical present value of the varying mass is of the order of the Hubble parameter.
 The same scalar field is responsible for inflation and dynamical dark energy or quintessence, such that our model realizes "quintessential inflation" \cite{PEVI, BRMA} or "cosmon inflation" \cite{CWCI, CWIQM, RUCW, HMSS, HMSS2}.
 Our model also leads to a candidate for dark matter.
 This is constituted by the potential and kinetic energy of very rapidly oscillating gauge fields.
 They behave as cold dark matter, similar to the axion.
 The mass of the associated particle is, however, of the order of the Planck mass.

 The crossover from the early attractor solution to the late attractor solution can be associated to the end of inflation.
 The precise timing of the end of inflation depends on the properties of the coupling functions.
 In turn, this determines the amplitude and spectral properties of the observed primordial fluctuations.